0xR5C/0xR5C/README.md

 ### Hi there 👋

-Passionate about Cyber Security, currently looking for an IT Security internship and grinding CTFs and HackTheBox.
+Cyber Security Mentorship @ PWC Greece, grinding CTFs and HackTheBox.
 <!--
 **0xR5C/0xR5C** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.